 Lobong Culinary Experience

-If you want to have serious fun on a tight budget, then Lobong could be what you want.
+If you’re looking to have some serious fun on a tight budget, then Lobong could be what you’re looking for.

-This beautiful place is on a mountain in Ubud among the rice paddies, and it’s more relaxed than most schools in Bali.
+This beautiful place is on a mountain in Ubud among the rice paddies and it’s cooler than most schools in Bali.

-Not only do they greet you with banana fritters (super lovely), but they also give you a little instruction book to keep at the end.
+Not only do they greet you with banana fritters (super nice), but they also give you a little instruction book to keep at the end.

 And all for one of the lowest prices on the island!
 The Lobong culinary experience is fabulous!